davidgilbertson/react-recollect/README.md

 Recollect will:
 - Provide the store as a prop
-- Collect information about what data the component needs in order to render.
+- Collect information about what data the component needs to render
-- When any of that data changes, Recollect will instruct React to re-render the component.
+- When any of that data changes, Recollect will instruct React to re-render the component

 As a general rule, if you're **reading from** the store in a component, use the store passed in as a prop.
 If you're **writing to** the store outside of a component, use the store object exported by `react-recollect`.